Cytotrophoblast

-"Cytotrophoblast" is the name given to both the inner layer of the trophoblast (also called layer of Langhans) or the cells that live there.
+Cytotrophoblast is both the inner layer of the trophoblast (also called layer of Langhans) and the cells that live there.
 It is interior to the syncytiotrophoblast and external to the wall of the blastocyst in a developing embryo.

 The cytotrophoblast is considered to be the trophoblastic stem cell because the layer surrounding the blastocyst remains while daughter cells differentiate and proliferate to function in multiple roles.
 There are two lineages that cytotrophoblastic cells may differentiate through: fusion and invasive.
 The fusion lineage yields syncytiotrophoblast and the invasive lineage yields interstitial cytotrophoblast cells.

 Cytotrophoblastic cells play an important role in the implantation of an embryo in the uterus.

 Fusion lineage

 The formation of all syncytiotrophoblast is from the fusion of two or more cytotrophoblasts via this fusion pathway.
 This pathway is important because the syncytiotrophoblast plays an important role in fetal-maternal gas exchange, nutrient exchange, and immunological and metabolic functions.

 An undifferentiated cytotrophoblastic stem cell will differentiate into a villous cytotrophoblast, which is what constitutes primary chorionic villi, and will eventually coalesce into villous syncytiotrophoblast.
 The formation of syncytiotrophoblast from cytotrophoblast is a terminal differentiation step of trophoblastic cells.

 Syncytialization of cytotrophoblastic cells can be induced in vitro through multiple signalling molecules including epidermal growth factor, glucocorticoids, and human chorionic gonadotropin.